liambll/MRI-cardiac-segmentation/README.md

 * replace some hard-coded variables with global variables to avoid inconsistency
 * make changes to some strange logics:

-In _parse_dicom_file_ function, check if a key exists in dcm object instead of trying to run the code and catch exception:
+In _parse_dicom_file_ function, check if an attribute exists in dcm object instead of trying to run the code and catch exception:
 ```bash
     try:
         intercept = dcm.RescaleIntercept